-Glass stovetops sure do look nice, but they can be a major pain-in-the-butt to clean.
-If you’re tired of buying products that don’t work, try these proven methods!
+Glass-top stoves sure do look nice, but they can be a major pain to clean.
+If you’re tired of buying glass stove top cleaners that don’t work, try these proven methods!

 Baking soda is a natural abrasive that will work wonders on those hard-to-clean cooktop stains.
 Here’s what to do:

-- Sprinkle baking soda directly onto your stovetop.
+- Sprinkle baking soda directly onto your glass stove top.
 Be generous.

 - Lay a towel that’s been soaked with hot water and dish soap over the baking soda and wait 15 minutes.